swannodette/async-tests/README.md

 # async-test

-A series of experiments with core.async.
+A series of ClojureScript experiments with core.async.

 ## Usage